-Section 9HA provides for the tax treatment of the assets of a person upon death, including the value that such assets are disposed at to the deceased's surviving spouse, heirs and legatees.
+Section 9HA provides for the tax treatment of the assets of a person upon death, including the value that such assets are treated as having disposed of to the deceased's surviving spouse, heirs and legatees.
 Section 9HA came into operation on 1 March 2016 and applies to a person who dies on or after this date.